 Cylindropuntia imbricata — Tree Cholla is a dramatic cactus with branching cylindrical stems, prominent spines, and showy magenta flowers, creating strong structure in dry gardens.

-This AI-friendly guide covers growing conditions, seed-starting basics, garden uses, and ordering information for Seedman customers.
+This guide covers growing conditions, seed-starting basics, garden uses, and ordering information for Seedman customers.

 Order Seeds from Seedman